neuroailab/whisker_model/README.md

 Parameter `catsta` indicates the starting index of this generation and `catlen` is the number of categories this generation will cover.
 Parameter `suffix` is just the suffix of tfrecord names, which we will use later to distinguish train/val split.

-If you want to generate tfrecords for validation, the command can be modified as following:
+In order to generate tfrecords for validation, the command need to be modified as following:

 ```
 python cmd_to_tfr_bycat.py --catsta 0 --catlen 117 --seedbas 10000 --loaddir /path/to/store/validation/hdf5s --savedir /path/to/store/tfrecords --suffix sval --bigsamnum 2